Nigel2392/go-django/README.md

 **Django** rewritten to **Golang**.

-This code will be pushed to [go-django](https://github.com/Nigel2392/go-django) when ready.

 This is a rewrite of the Django framework in Golang.

 The goal is to provide a similar experience to Django, but with the performance of Golang.